johtso/mongoengine/docs/tutorial.rst

         first_name = StringField(max_length=50)
         last_name = StringField(max_length=50)

-This looks similar to how a the structure of a table would be defined in a regular ORM.
+This looks similar to how the structure of a table would be defined in a regular ORM.
 The key difference is that this schema will never be passed on to MongoDB --- this will only be enforced at the application level.
 Also, the User documents will be stored in a MongoDB *collection* rather than a table.